 Provided by the Research Belton Hospital Foundation.

 Following is a list of scholarships and grants available through Rockhurst University.
-These are available for freshman and sophomore nursing students.
+These are available for nursing students beginning their sophomore year.
+These are available for sophomore nursing students.
 These scholarships are funded through Research College of Nursing for upper division nursing students provided criteria are met.

-Renewable scholarships awarded to highly qualified entering freshmen students.
+Renewable $24,000 scholarships awarded to highly qualified students who entered as freshmen.
 Students are selected based on their academic credentials including grades, class rank, and standardized test scores.
-Recipients must maintain a cumulative grade point average of 3.0 (A=4.0) at the end of each academic year in order to renew the Achievement Scholarship.
+Recipients must maintain a cumulative grade point average of 3.0 (A=4.0) at the end of each academic year in order to renew the Scholarship.
 In order to be considered for this award, students must file a completed application for admission PRIOR to May 1.

 Dependent children of Rockhurst or Research graduates are eligible to receive $500 Alumni Grants assuming they are enrolled as full-time undergraduate students.

-Renewable scholarships are awarded to highly qualified entering freshmen students.
+$20,000 renewable scholarships are awarded to highly qualified entering freshmen students.
 Students are selected based upon their academic credentials including grades, class rank, standardized test scores and extracurricular activities.
-Recipients must maintain a cumulative grade point average of 3.2 (A=4.0) at the end of each academic year in order to renew the Chancellor's Scholarship.
+Recipients must maintain a cumulative grade point average of 3.0 (A=4.0) at the end of each academic year in order to renew the Chancellor's Scholarship.
 In order to be considered for this scholarship, students must file a completed application for admission PRIOR to May 1.

 Finucane Service Award